 New Approaches to Supportive School Discipline During Pandemic Are Needed

 The Council of State Governments (CSG) Justice Center’s 2014 School Discipline Consensus Report, which provides guidance to reduce disproportionality and improve disciplinary policies and practices, continues to be a valuable resource for school and district leaders.
 The following recommendations draw from the report and offer concrete actions to promote positive learning environments as students and staff return to classrooms:

-- Make analysis of disciplinary data a core expectation
+- Make an analysis of disciplinary data a core expectation

-Although many districts have recently improved their school discipline data collection, including compiling key information on race, ethnicity, gender, and special education status, this data is often not used to inform policy changes in real time.
+Although many districts have recently improved their school discipline data collection, including compiling key information on race, ethnicity, gender identity, special education status, or sexual orientation, this data is often not used to inform policy changes in real-time.
 Just as academic data has become central to monitoring academic progress, school leaders should regularly examine discipline data to evaluate the effectiveness of school discipline policies and practices.
 In addition to analyzing suspension data, leaders should examine other related data, such as information on the use of school-based police (e.g., arrests on campus, calls for service, etc.), referrals to behavioral health providers, and school-related court referrals.
 See the Data Collection chapter in the Consensus Report for more discipline data indicators that education leaders and staff should track to inform strategic planning and guide decision-making.

 - Ensure mechanisms are in place to respond to students’ behavioral health needs